Purveyor of Knowledge and Emerging Publisher of Content and Visually Driven Books

 Rody and his wife, Virginia

-Rody with his wife, daughter Rovi and granddaughter, January 16, 2004
+Rody with her wife, daughter Rovi and granddaughter,

 Dramatic and romantic content characterized the central themes of Herrera’s mature works which led him to paint historical themes combing history books and seeking out surviving kins of historical figures to reconstruct significant events in history.
 Gabriela Silang Being Led to the Gallows, The Discovery of the Katipunan, The Battle of Manila Bay, The Battle of Imus and The Verdict, among several others were his important works.
 In 1951, along with Juvenal Sanso, he merited attention when he won second prize in the conservative category of the Art Association of the Philippines for his painting, Andamyo.
 Pugad Lawin (1963) and Kakang Pule (1964) were his two other winning works at the Bonifacio and Mabini and Centenary Art Competitions.